Macedonian Australians: South Australia

 South Australia is home to a small but compact Macedonian community.
 The first Macedonians immigrants were scrub clearers in Ceduna and grape harvesters in the Riverland region.
 Permanent immigrants established market gardens in Fulham Gardens, Flinders Park and later in Virginia.
 Soon a community of Aegean Macedonians had established themselves in South Australia, most notably in Fulham Gardens.
 Coffee Shops, were established by Macedonians and they soon became the original meeting place for the Macedonian community.
 In 1947 a chapter of the Macedonian-Australian People's League known as "Alexander the Great" opened in South Australia.
 In 1947, the group raised over £350 for the Macedonian Hospital Appeal.
 After the decantralization of the Macedonian-Australian People's League the "Macedonian Orthodox Community of South Australia" was founded in 1957.
-In 1967, the Macedonian Orthodox Community of South Australia constructed the Macedonian Hall which became the center of Macedonian social activities in Adelaide.
+In 1967, the Macedonian Orthodox Community of South Australia constructed the Macedonian Hall which became the centre of Macedonian social activities in Adelaide.

 On 28 April 1968, a statue memorial to Macedonian National Hero Goce Delčev, Cyrillic: Гоце Делчев was unveiled.
 In 1969 the first Macedonian Orthodox Church in South Australia was built on the site of the Macedonian Community property.
 In 1982 the first Macedonian Orthodox Church in South Australia, Saint Naum of Ohrid, Cyrillic: Свети Наум Охридски was consecrated.
 The Macedonian Community collected donations from groups such as Yugoslavian Airlines and Stopanska Banka in building the church.
 The cultural dancing groups Sloboda/Freedom and KUD Makedonka were also established.
 The Macedonia United Soccer team was also founded by Macedonians in Adelaide.
 Another church, Света Богородица Пречиста/Holy Mother of God of Woodville South was also acquired more recently.
 A range of Macedonian radio programs also exist in Adelaide.
 A 1970 estimate put the number of Macedonians in South Australia at 1,200.
 While the 1976 census recorded 676 Macedonian speakers in 1976.
 By 1996 this number had risen to 923 falling to 705 in 2006.
 In 2006 there were only 400 Macedonian born people living in South Australia while 1,424 people claimed Macedonian Ancestry.
 In the census of 2011, across South Australia, 727 respondents reported speaking Macedonian at home, the highest concentration of this group (14%) was in the 5024 postal area (Fulham Gardens, Fulham and West Beach).